 This bill would produce a General Fund revenue loss.
-This bill would limit the amount of credits than may be allocated by the Virginia Film Office in any one biennium to \$5 million.
-However, there would be a lag between when a credit would be allocated and when the credit would be allowed to be claimed because the credit would first be available to be claimed after production in Virginia is completed.
+This bill would limit the amount of credits than may be allocated by the Virginia Film Office to \$2.5 million for the 2010-2012 biennium and \$5 million in each biennium thereafter.
 Based on the historic number of film and television productions and their associated expenses publicly available from the Virginia Film Office, the Virginia Film Office would easily be able to allocate the maximum amount of credits allowed per biennium.
-Therefore, this bill would likely reduce General Fund revenues by \$1.25 million in Fiscal Year 2011, \$3.75 million in Fiscal Year 2012 and \$2.5 million in each fiscal year thereafter.
+Therefore, this bill would likely reduce General Fund revenues by \$2.5 million in Fiscal Year 2012 and each fiscal year thereafter.